CesiumGS/cesium-unreal/Documentation/developer-setup-windows.md

     SET ANDROID_NDK_ROOT=<path_to_android_ndk>
     ```

-# Cloning the git repos
+# Clone the git repos

 The following illustrates the recommended directory layout for developers: